Avenue Knowledge Share - May

 It just goes to show that good SEO practices are what’s important.
 You can lie and cheat your way to the top but you will be found out eventually, dethroned, and made to walk through the streets to the baying crowd; “SHAME.
 SHAME.
 SHAME.”.
 Don’t use cheap SEO tricks or you’ll end up paying the price.

-Written by Conor Swarbrick
+Author: Conor Swarbrick